A Quick and Exact Method for Distributed Quantile Computation

 \item \textbf{Pivot broadcast.} Each round, the driver selects a pivot and broadcasts it via Spark’s \texttt{TorrentBroadcast}, a logarithmic-depth tree requiring $O(\log P)$ communication but no stage boundary.

-\item \textbf{Local QuickPartition and Count.} \texttt{mapPartitions} invokes \texttt{QuickPartition} on each executor on each of its partitions, counting elements $<\pi$, $=\pi$, and $>\pi$ in their local partitions.
+\item \textbf{Local Partition and Count.} \texttt{mapPartitions} invokes a Dutch three-way partition on each executor on each of its partitions, counting elements $<\pi$, $=\pi$, and $>\pi$ in their local partitions.
 Because Spark datasets are immutable, this produces a new RDD.
 Work per partition $i$ is $O(n_i)$.
 Results are persisted for reuse in subsequent rounds.

-\item \textbf{Tree reduction of counts and pivot candidates.} Executors send their local counts and two candidate pivots (one below and one above $p$) into a \texttt{treeReduce}.
-The reduction proceeds in $O(\log P)$ steps, summing counts, and discarding one of the candidate pivots below and one of the candidate pivots above applying reservoir sampling to maintain uniform pivot selection.
-The \texttt{treeReduce} introduces a stage boundary: no executor can proceed until counts from all partitions have been aggregated. \item \textbf{Driver decision and broadcast.} The driver computes $\Delta k$, the rank error of $\pi$.
+\item \textbf{Tree reduction of counts and pivot candidates.} Executors send their local counts and two candidates for the next pivot (one below and one above the current pivot $\pi$) into a \texttt{treeReduce}.
+The reduction proceeds in $O(\log P)$ steps, summing counts, and discarding one candidate pivot below and one candidate pivot above applying reservoir sampling to maintain uniform pivot selection.
+The \texttt{treeReduce} introduces a stage boundary and marks the end of a round: the driver cannot proceed until counts from all partitions have been aggregated. \item \textbf{Driver decision and broadcast.} The driver computes $\Delta k$, the rank error of $\pi$.
 If $\pi$ is high, it picks the left candidate; otherwise, the right.
 The new pivot is then broadcast via \texttt{TorrentBroadcast}, starting the next round.

 \item \textbf{Iteration.} Steps 2--4 are repeated until the pivot lies exactly at rank $k$.
 The expected number of rounds is $O(\log n)$ due to geometric shrinkage of the candidate range.

 \end{enumerate}